 By the cup of coffee, we were thinking about our next move.
-Or Becci was actually, I was desperately trying to find my way (flight) out from Lombok to Bali; anywhere actually.
-Connection in that cafe was so poor that I asked my friend from Bali to help me to find a flight for me.
+Or actually, Becci was, I was desperately trying to find my way (flight) out from Lombok to Bali, anywhere actually.
+Connection in that cafe was so poor that I asked my friend from Bali to help me find a flight.
 She also told me that I'm welcome to spend some time at her house.
-Finally, after an hour I found a flight to Kuala Lumpur on Tuesday night.
-Meanwhile, Becci had found us a place to sleep the next night and next we headed to check that place out.
-It was two-story building and our room was on the ground floor which made us a little tense because we could still feel the aftershock in Kuta Lombok.
+Finally, after an hour, I found a flight to Kuala Lumpur on Tuesday night.
+Meanwhile, Becci had found us a place to sleep the next night, and next, we headed to check that place out.
+It was a two-story building, and our room was on the ground floor, which made us a little tense because we could still feel the aftershock in Kuta Lombok.
 We were investigating the cracks on the walls, deciding that it probably is just fine for us for that one night.
-The real issue for us staying there was actual towels or lack of them. 😉 We asked staff to bring us towels and they told us all the towels are in the laundry at that moment but we would get fresh towels the next day.
-But when you haven’t showered for two days and you had slept on the cows' pasture, this probably is not the thing you want to hear.
-And because they were reluctant to get us towels from somewhere, we decided that maybe it’s better to stay somewhere else.
+The real issue for us staying there was actual towels or lack of them. 😉 We asked the staff to bring us towels, and they told us all the towels are in the laundry at that moment, but we would get fresh towels the next day.
+But when you haven't showered for two days, and you had slept on the cows' pasture, this probably is not the thing you want to hear.
+And because they were reluctant to get us towels from somewhere, we decided that maybe it's better to stay somewhere else.